-- A colon (:) is required after the specified file type. - If the file contains an error, it cannot be set as the default file.
+- ◆ A colon (:) is required after the specified unit number and file type. - If the file contains an error, it cannot be set as the default file.

-'''

-Console(config)#boot system config: startup
+Console(config)#boot system config: startup Console(config)#

-Console(config)#

-'''

-Related Commands dir (125) whichboot (126)
+dir (128) whichboot (129)

-copy This command moves (upload/download) a code image or configuration file between the switch's flash memory and an FTP/SFTP/TFTP server.
-When you save the system code or configuration settings to a file on an FTP/SFTP/TFTP server, that file can later be downloaded to the switch to restore system operation.
-The success of the file transfer depends on the accessibility of the FTP/SFTP/TFTP server and the quality of the network connection.
+copy This command moves (upload/download) a code image or configuration file between the switch's flash memory and an FTP/TFTP server.
+When you save the system code or configuration settings to a file on an FTP/TFTP server, that file can later be downloaded to the switch to restore system operation.
+The success of the file transfer depends on the accessibility of the FTP/TFTP server and the quality of the network connection.